AugustusClient/Augustus-Wiki/README.md

 brett: Showed me how to setup Vercel (for hosting the actual wiki page)

 AciditySoft: Made the first Pull Request to Update something in the Wiki

+ Augustus Wiki © 2024 by Muffinmaker is licensed under CC BY-NC-ND 4.0